 - There is nothing you need to do right now.
 Just know that your professor is paying particular attention to your attendance and class performance during the first 4-6 weeks of the semester.
 Make sure to attend every class and complete your assignments to start the semester off strong!

 - When you receive feedback, pay attention to the recommendations your instructor has provided and follow through on them as quickly as you can.
-Your instructor may alert the entire class that they have provided feedback, either in class or through Canvas.
-Or, you may receive an email from a campus office about your feedback.
+You will either receive an email letting you know you have feedback or, at IUB, the email may come from the registrar or your advisor, or your faculty member will tell you in class that they have provided feedback.